 For example, frying tuna has been shown to degrade its omega-3 content by up to 70–85%, while baking causes only minimal losses (

 In contrast, frying preserves vitamin C and B vitamins, and it may also increase the amount of fiber in potatoes by converting their starch into resistant starch (

 When oil is heated to a high temperature for a long period of time, toxic substances called aldehydes are formed.
 Aldehydes have been linked to an increased risk of cancer and other diseases (21).

-The type of oil, temperature and length of cooking time affect the amounts of aldehydes produced.
+The type of oil, temperature, and length of cooking time affect the amount of aldehydes produced.
 Reheating oil also increases aldehyde formation.

 If you’re going to fry food, don’t overcook it, and use one of the healthiest oils for frying.

-Bottom Line: Frying makes food taste delicious, and it can provide some benefits when healthy oils are used.
-It's best to avoid frying fatty fish and minimize frying time for other foods.
+Frying makes food taste delicious, and it can provide some benefits when healthy oils are used.
+It’s best to avoid frying fatty fish and minimize the frying time of other foods.

 The downside is that steamed vegetables may taste bland.
 However, this is easy to remedy by adding some seasoning and oil or butter after cooking.